Jiang Weilang

-Jiang Weilang (蒋维朗; born 5 August 2002) is a Chinese footballer who plays as a defender.
+Jiang Weilang (蒋维朗; born 5 August 2002) is a Chinese footballer who plays as a defender who plays for Chinese football club Guangzhou Dandelion Alpha.

 Club career

-Born in Hubei, Jiang started at the Evergrande Football School in Guangdong, before joining Guangzhou.
-After one Chinese FA Cup appearance for Guangzhou, Wu moved to Spain to join Sporting de Gijón, alongside teammates He Xinjie and Wu Junjie.
+Born in Hubei, Jiang started at the Evergrande Football School in Guangdong, before joining Guangzhou FC.
+After one Chinese FA Cup appearance for Guangzhou FC, Wu moved to Spain to join Sporting de Gijón, alongside teammates He Xinjie and Wu Junjie.
 In his first season, he was loaned to affiliate club Llanera in the Segunda División RFEF.

 After failing to make an impact in Spain, his contract was terminated at the end of 2021, and he returned to China, re-joining Guangzhou in mid-2022.